hachibu/md_spa/README.md

   md_spa
 </h1>

 Have you ever wanted to build a single-page application inside of one giant Markdown file?
-Well, now you with the help of `md_spa`!
+Well, now you can with the help of `md_spa`!

 With `md_spa` you can build an entire single-page application inside of a Markdown file and compile it down to a single HTML file or a standalone executable web server.